Storyflow Logo

 Reflect logo

-Best for: Users who want AI-native PKM and can accept a different paradigm.
-Not for: users whose primary attachment is the canvas paradigm.
+Best for: Users who want AI-native PKM and can accept a non-canvas paradigm.

 Pricing: From $10/month or $100/year.
 7-day trial.

-Pros: AI is among the best in this list, the notes-first paradigm is clean, fast capture, mature mobile app.
+Pros: AI is among the best in this list, the notes-first paradigm is clean, fast capture, mature mobile app, end-to-end encryption.

-Cons: No canvas paradigm, the AI focus means structural features are lighter, smaller community.
+Cons: No canvas paradigm, structural and spatial features are light, smaller community than the incumbents.

 6. Muse (Best iPad-First Spatial Notes)